 The owner of the Museum of Old and New Art, David Walsh, once described Mona as a “subversive adult Disneyland.”
 If that excites something inside you it’s time for a trip to Tasmania.
 At Mona you’ll experience unique, innovative installations along with live art performances and large-scale public art, mostly coming straight from David Walsh’s private collection.

 You may have seen art and artifacts from Papua New Guinea at other museums around the world but nowhere can its history and tradition come alive more easily than where it all started.
 At the National Museum & Art Gallery you’ll explore over 50,000 years of history including artwork, tools, and even war artifacts like a P-38F Lockheed Lightning aircraft, the oldest P-38 in a museum in the world.

-Whew!
-We’ve just gone around the world in 80 museums and boy are our arms tired.
+This is our list of the best museums in the world.
 Love a museum that didn’t make the list?
 Let us know in the comments!
 We might need to make another trip soon…